KrakenIsHere/The-Vineheart-Realm/4. Assets/Books/2024/Dungeon Master's Guide.md

 The preceding example of play shows how one Dungeon Master might run an encounter, but no two DMs run the game in exactly the same way—and that’s how it should be!
 You’ll be most successful as a DM if you choose a play style that works best for you and your players.

-The Rule of Fun
+> [!Note] The Rule of Fun

-D&D is a game, and everyone should have fun playing it.
+> D&D is a game, and everyone should have fun playing it.
 Everyone shares equal responsibility in moving the game along, and everyone contributes to the fun when they treat each other with respect and consideration: talking through disagreements among players or their characters, and remembering that arguments or mean-spirited squabbles can get in the way of the fun.
+>

-People have many different ideas about what makes D&D fun.
+> People have many different ideas about what makes D&D fun.
 The “right way” to play D&D is the way you and your players agree to and enjoy.
 If everyone comes to the table prepared to contribute to the game, the entire table is likely to have a wonderful and memorable time.

 ### Play Style
 [LINK](https://www.dndbeyond.com/sources/dnd/dmg-2024/the-basics#PlayStyle)